Bensas/RustNESs/plan.md

 	- Includes its own bus that it can read and write to and from, with the following connected devices:
 		- VRAM -> 2 name tables, each 1024 bytes
 		- Palette ram with 32 bytes
 	- Includes a reference to the main bus to read/write to/from cartridge?
-Maybe just a cartridge object that can be passed on init
+Maybe just a cartridge object that can be passed on init -> We decided to use a reference, hopefully Rust doesn't bite us for that :-)
 	- Address range: 0x2000 - 0x3FFF with mirroring over 0x0007
 	- read() and write() function will take the address and returns/modify data as follows:
 		- 0x1 = Control